Random matching in balanced bipartite graphs: The (un)fairness of draw mechanisms used in sports: Randomisation procedures used in sports

-Naturally, the Skip mechanism has $m!$ variants given by the possible orders of the pots.
-It usually starts with the pot containing the strongest teams, although the European qualifiers for the 2018 FIFA World Cup, as well as the UEFA Nations League, follow a reversed order.
-As our investigation is limited to bipartite graphs, the Skip mechanism has two different forms.
+Naturally, the Skip mechanism has as many variants as the possible orders of the pots \citep{Csato2025c}.
+It usually starts with the pot containing the strongest teams, although the European qualifiers for the 2018 FIFA World Cup and the UEFA Nations League until 2022/23 have followed a reversed order.
+For bipartite graphs, the Skip mechanism has two different forms.